gordo1/MD_workflow/README.md

 ```

 Looking at the size of the files we notice that job:
-`2012-09-06-17.57.calmodulin_run2_.5.dcd`
+`2012-09-06-17.57.calmodulin_run2_.5.dcd` has a file size of $$ 3789024 $$ where

-has a file size of $$ 3789024 $$ where preceding files sizes are the same at
+preceding files sizes are the same at $$ 21931876 $$ As we expect the files
-$$ 21931876 $$ As we expect the files sizes to be almost identical in size, we can
+sizes to be almost identical in size, we can assume that something when wrong at
-assume that something when wrong at that step.
+that step.
 Therefore the last "good" file is:
-`2012-09-06-17.52.calmodulin_run2_.6.dcd`
+`2012-09-06-17.52.calmodulin_run2_.6.dcd`, which we enter when prompted. (cut

-...which we enter when prompted. (cut and paste works well here.)
+and paste works well here.)

-Be careful to pick the last good file,  - data after that point will be removed
+Be careful to pick the last good file --- data after that point will be removed
 and the last good restart files retrieved ready to restart the simulations from
 that point onwards.